bleetube/satstack/ansible/playbooks/host_tasks/wartortle.satstack.net/rtl/README.md

 # RTL

+Note: v0.15.0 of RTL has breaking changes, this playbook needs updating.
+* create a file with the rune: `echo "LIGHTNING_RUNE=\"$(lightning-cli commando-rune | jq -r .rune)\"" > .rune`
+* configure the [rune path](https://github.com/Ride-The-Lightning/RTL/blob/master/.github/docs/Application_configurations.md) in RTL
+* the RTL-config.json in /var/compose is spurious, iirc this pod is using env variables
+* we probably dont need a macaroon anymore with clnrest

 [Ride-The-Lightning/RTL](https://github.com/Ride-The-Lightning/RTL)

 This deployment has extra steps due to handling sensitive macaroon material.
 Upgrades are a single command though.